angular/components/guides/v15-mdc-migration.md

   card content areas: `<mat-card-content>`, `<mat-card-header>`, and `<mat-card-actions>`.

-* `<mat-card-content>` no longer sets any typography styles, users are free to add whatever typography styles make sense for their app, either to `<mat-card-content>` itself or any child elements as appropriate.
+* `<mat-card-content>` no longer sets any typography styles, users are free to add whatever typography styles make sense for their application, either to `<mat-card-content>` itself or any child elements as appropriate.

 ### Checkbox